-Additionally, the UFS prioritises actions through an annual action plan, which monitors and reports on the success of the actions, and enables review and continual improvement of the UFS to achieve the urban forest goals.
+Additionally, the UFS prioritises actions through an annual action plan, which monitors and reports on the success of the actions and enables review and continual improvement of the UFS to achieve the urban forest goals.

-The UFS includes an overall urban canopy cover target for the City of 30%.
-This is a long-term, aspirational target the City will strive to meet for City areas defined as "urban forest" in Section 1.2.
+The UFS includes an overall urban canopy cover target for the City of 30% which aligns with the international best practice benchmark for urban canopy cover.
+This is a long-term, target the City will strive to meet.